 We may not have enough available cash or be able to obtain financing at the time we are required to repurchase the 2025 Notes and 2029 Notes or pay the cash amounts due upon conversion of the 2025 Notes and 2029 Notes.
 In addition, applicable law, regulatory authorities and the agreements governing our future indebtedness may restrict our ability to repurchase the 2025 Notes and 2029 Notes or pay the cash amounts due upon conversion of the 2025 Notes and 2029 Notes.
-Our failure to repurchase the 2025 Notes and 2029 Notes or to pay the cash amounts due upon conversion of the 2025 Notes and 2029 Notes when required will constitute a default under the base and supplemental indentures that will govern the 2025 Notes and 2029 Notes, which we refer to collectively as the "indenture."
-We may not have sufficient funds to satisfy all amounts due under the other indebtedness and the 2025 Notes and 2029 Notes.
+Our failure to repurchase the 2025 Notes and 2029 Notes or to pay the cash amounts due upon conversion of the 2025 Notes and 2029 Notes.
+Our failure to repurchase the 2025 Notes and 2029 Notes or to pay the cash amounts due upon conversion of the 2025 Notes when required will constitute a default under the base and supplemental indentures that will govern the 2025 Notes and 2029 Notes, which we refer to collectively as the "indenture."
+We may not have sufficient funds to satisfy all amounts due under the other indebtedness and the 2025 Notes.

-\ A default under the 2025 Notes or 2029 Notes may have a material adverse effect on our financial condition.
+A default under the 2025 Notes or 2029 Notes may have a material adverse effect on our financial condition.